B.A., University of California (Berkeley); M.A., Cambridge University (England); Ph.D., University of Chicago

 Science Center Rm.
 353

 Professor of Mathematics

 I am engaged in the study of the curvature and rigidity of high-dimensional manifolds, using such tools that appear in algebraic topology, differential geometry, index theory and C*-algebras.
-The study of such properties has been of classical interest, but recent develops have reanimated the subject in both the compact and noncompact contexts.
+The examination of such properties has been of classical interest, but recent developments have reanimated the subject in both the compact and noncompact contexts.
 Currently I am co-authoring an advanced textbook on surgery methods and applications which will describe the many topological theorems proved in the 1970s and 1980s.

 In the past years I have taught a wide variety of courses at all levels of the mathematics curriculum, including calculus, linear algebra, abstract algebra, real and complex analysis, topology and Galois Theory.
 More recently I have developed courses in Advanced Number Theory, Functional Analysis and Stochastic Processes.
 Many of our advanced students request independent study courses and research opportunities, and I have overseen such efforts in the study of modular forms, advanced analysis, representation theory and logic.
 In the Fall of 2016 I will be offering an Applied Calculus course that motivates theory and calculation with real-world problems in the life and social sciences.

 At Wellesley I have served both on the 2015 Commission, the Academic Planning Committee and the Presidential Search Committee in 2016.
 In these campus bodies I am interested in helping the College maintain high academic standards for all of its students.
 In my own department I am very much involved in the effort to build our curricular offerings and to prepare our students for graduate studies.
 Along with Professor Oscar Fernandez, I co-created the Wellesley Emerging Scholars Initiative in the hopes to increase the participating by underrepresented minorities in the mathematical sciences.